Quantum yield efficiency of photosynthesis

 currently implemented approaches are described below.

-theoretical maximum quantum yield of photosynthesis.
-The default value can be set using
+1/8\) as the theoretical maximum quantum yield of photosynthesis.
+The default value can

 PModelConst.maximum_phi0